blueripple/blueripple-research/br-2021-NewMaps/posts/AZ_StateLeg/inputs/post_intro.md

 This can cut both ways:
 In AZ-14 our model sees a tossup in a place that is historically R+10.
 We think that makes that district worth a longer look, especially if a strong candidate is running and/or there is strong local organizing.
-Conversely, in AZ-18, we see R+1 where the historical model sees D+10.
+Conversely, we see AZ-18 as a tossup but the historical model sees D+10.
 There, we think it might be important to make sure the D candidate is well supported because the demographics might support a stronger than expected R performance.

-And some notes specific to AZ:
+Some notes specific to AZ:

 - Our model struggles to predict the voter turnout and preference of voters whose race/ethnicity is other than Black, Hispanic, Asian and White-non-Hispanic.
-  There are not a lot of such voters in the survey data which results in large uncertainties.
+  There are not a lot of such voters in the survey data which results in large uncertainties in the model.
 For districts where such voters are a large fraction of the population (e.g., AZ-6), we are not suprised to see the model diverge strongly from the historical result and we would trust history over our model, especially in a safe district.